mpangrazzi/new-node-module/README.md

 A CLI util which acts as a mini-boilerplate generator for new [Node.js](https://nodejs.org/en/) modules.

-Implemented with [shelljs](https://github.com/shelljs/shelljs) instead of bash, just for fun.
+Implemented with [shelljs](https://github.com/shelljs/shelljs) instead of bash just for fun.

 ## LICENSE